soerenschneider/2a-demos/README.md

     ```shell
     make bootstrap-kind-cluster
     ```
     You could give it another name by specifying the `KIND_CLUSTER_NAME` environment variable.

+    For detailed explanation, please refer to the [documentation](./documentation/1-general-setup-bootstrap-kind-cluster.md).

 2. Install 2A into kind cluster:
     ```shell